 Shovelnose Gold Property, B.C.

-To date, 20 drill holes (2 were abandoned in overburden) have been diamond drilled for a cumulative total of 2,427 metres, in three separate target areas.
-Gold and silver mineralization, associated with quartz veining and silicification, has been encountered in all 18 holes.
-In addition, there is evidence of a significant mineralized alteration system within the property.
+As of January 2015, 24 drill holes (+2 which were abandoned in overburden) have been diamond drilled for a cumulative total of 3,089 metres, in three separate target areas.
+Gold and silver mineralization, associated with quartz veining and silicification, has been encountered in all 24 holes.